open-source-labs/Quell/quell-server/README.md

 3. Add quell-server's controller function `quellCache.query` to the Express route that receives GraphQL queries:

-So, for example, to instantiate the middleware to satisfy GraphQL queries using the schema you've stored or imported as `myGraphQLSchema` and cache responses to a Redis database on your local machine listening at port `6379` for `3600` seconds, you would add to your server file:
+So, for example, to instantiate the middleware to satisfy GraphQL queries using the schema you've stored or imported as `myGraphQLSchema` and cache responses to the Redis database listening on `6379` for `3600` seconds, you would add to your server file:
-`const quellCache = new QuellCache({schema: myGraphQLSchema, cacheExpiration: 3600, redisPort: 6379, redisHost: '127.0.0.1', redisPassword: 'insertPasswordHere'});`
+`const quellCache = new QuellCache(myGraphQLSchema, 6379, 3600);`

 And your server file might look like this: